Frequently Asked Questions

 Approximately 76% of graduate certificate alumni are working in a role that is directly or somewhat related to their education, and 22% is the average increase in salary upon completing the program (of those who reported an increase).
 Alumni work in software engineering roles and have position titles such as software engineer, software developer, security engineer, systems engineer, and development engineer.

-Alumni have also gone on to continue their education into the Master of Science in Computer Science & Software Engineering (MSCSSE) or Master of Science in Cybersecurity Engineering at UW Bothell.
+Alumni have also gone on to continue their education into the Master of Science in Computer Science & Software Engineering (MSCSSE) or Master of Science in Cybersecurity Engineering (MSCSE) at UW Bothell.
 Read more about alumni student experiences by visiting our alumni stories.

 No. The GCSDD is 18 credits of coursework derived from 35 credits of the core courses in the Bachelor of Science in Computer Science & Software Engineering.
 It is intended as a way for students who desire to pursue the master’s degree in Computer Science & Software Engineering (MSCSSE) or master’s degree Cybersecurity Engineering (MSCSE) to solidify critical programming and software design knowledge in order to prepare for continued studies.